 Almost everything you might want to know about Seattle is in this book, and additional material includes maps of Sasquatch sightings throughout Washington State (page 53) and reports of Unidentified Flying Objects (page 32).
 Fun fact: people in Washington State report UFO sightings more than in any other state; about three hundred per year!

 This book is terrific and I recommend that you give to someone (or to yourself) for Christmas (start your shopping now!)
+For a preview, check out a copy of the book from the Seattle Public Library.
 Published locally by Sasquatch Books in 2018, the authors of Seattleness are Tera Hatfield, Jenny Kempson, and Natalie Ross.